nfxpnk/markguide/README.md

 ### Guideline/Documentation page

-Simply put regular markdown file to components tree and they automatically become part of the atlas.
+Simply put regular markdown file to components tree and they automatically become part of the markguide.

 ### Build guide